Dear friends, neighbors and community members of Jasper,

 Small towns can’t afford to NOT celebrate every asset they have.
 These are not liabilities.
 These are assets, and they are the tools we leverage for the future of Jasper.
 Let’s work together and use patience, clever investment and community collaboration, using the economic research available to find the greater long- term solutions instead of the rash leap to “demolition first”, for a building that has been deemed still structurally sound, and is also eligible for the same grants as we got for Bauman Hall.

 1- The City of Jasper will be discussing the Stonewall Bar demolition plans at the Council meeting which was rescheduled for Tuesday September 21st at 7pm.

 These meetings are public.
-Please come and stand in support of saving it.
+Please come and stand in support of saving these buildings.

 2- If you cannot attend, you can send your letter to oppose the demolition to the city:

 Send a letter to the Pipestone County Star at: firstname.lastname@example.org

 3- You can donate to our Community Savings fund we are creating in order to raise money for the temporary stabilization of buildings like the Stonewall Bar, and a future grant program to help owners make repairs so this does not happen again.
 (Same program the City of Pipestone has).
 We can accept donations on our website www.reclaimcommunity.org or at our secure Paypal link www.paypal.me/reclaimcommunitymn

 If each person on our Donor list, and each person in the city donated JUST $25, we would have $20,000 to start this fund, and matching grants are available to us.
 This is possible, with your support.
 Telling the story of Jasper Quartzite to visitors will create a new attraction and new economic growth for Jasper.
 Help us keep the story alive.
 Together we can do powerful things.